nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 }
 ```

-Finally, if you have a common resource directory for the iGenomes collection of reference genomes 📁, this can can also go in the `params` scope.
+📁 Finally, if you have a common resource directory for the AWS `iGenomes` collection of reference genomes, this can can also go in the `params` scope.

 ```nextflow
 params {